 Hali has received several industry awards for innovation, dedication, education, business practices and ethics.
 Most notable of these recognitions are the induction to the Canadian Mortgage Hall of Fame and being presented with the British Columbia Mortgage Brokers Association Pioneer Award for Lifetime Achievement in the Mortgage Industry.
-In 2014 she was named one of WXN Canada's Top 100 Most Powerful Women in the category of Trailblazers and Trendsetters and in 2003 she was a nominee for the YWCA Woman of Distinction Award.
+In 2016 she was named as the Business Development Manager (BDM) of the Year by Mortgage Professionals Canada, in 2014 she was named one of WXN Canada's Top 100 Most Powerful Women in the category of Trailblazers and Trendsetters and in 2003 she was a nominee for the YWCA Woman of Distinction Award.